Routinely cleaning your golf clubs guarantees that your clubs perform at their highest level.

 If you have rust on your clubs, you can remove it by filling a bucket with lukewarm water and dishwashing liquid.
 Let the club head soak for a few minutes, then take a cloth or soft bristle brush and wipe away the rust.

 A more natural approach for removing rust involves vinegar with a healthy amount of lemon juice.
-Letting the club head soak in this mixture for five minutes will allow you to easily remove rust from the club head.
+Letting the golf club heads soak in this mixture for five minutes will allow you to easily remove rust from the club head.

 How do you clean and make golf clubs shiny again?